anna0625/anna0625/README.md

-👋 Hi, I'm Anna from Taiwan 🇹🇼.
+👋 Hi, I'm Anna from Taiwan.

-:round_pushpin: lives in Melbourne currently 🇦🇺.
+:round_pushpin: lives in Melbourne currently.

 🎓 a recent graduate with a [Master of IT from Unimelb](/Document.pdf).